Art Encyclopedia: 2012

 Painting

 We profile the five painting genres which make up the Hierarchy of the Genres as were taught in the main Fine Arts Academies of Europe.
-They include (in order of importance): (1) History Painting; (2) Portraiture; (3) Genre Painting; (4) Landscapes; (5) Still Life.
+They are (in order of importance): (1) History Painting; (2) Portraiture; (3) Genre Painting; (4) Landscapes; (5) Still Life.

 BRONZE